 27 PROJECT COMPLETION "Prevailing Market Rate" means the monthly fee for the same type of Parking Space in the same parking facility being used in a similar manner, excluding city employee parking.
 If there are no other similar Parking Spaces or no Parking Spaces used in the same manner in the parking facility, the Prevailing Market Rate means the monthly fee for such a Parking Space in other nearby parking garages.
 Following issuance of final certificate of occupancy and certificate of completion for Phase 1 of the Project, the City shall have no rights of repurchase of Phase 1 under the Agreement or any approval rights over the subsequent transfers, assignments, or financings.
-Following issuance of final certificate of occupancy and certificate of completion for Phase 2 of the Project, the City shall have no rights of repurchase of Phase 2 under the Agreement or any approval rights over the subsequent transfers, assignments, or financings.
+Following issuance of final certificate of under the Agreement or any approval rights over the subsequent transfers, assignments, or financings.
+Following issuance of final certificate of under the Agreement or any approval rights over the subsequent transfers, assignments, or financings.
+Following issuance of repurchase of Phase 2 under the Agreement or any approval rights over the subsequent transfers, assignments, and certificate of or phase 2 of the Project, the City shall have no rights of repurchase of Phase 2 under the Agreement or any approval rights over the subsequent transfers, assignments, or financings.
 28 STANDARD CONDITIONS DDA to include standard City conditions, including without limitation, provision of labor and completion bonds, executed completion guaranty, approval of financing plan, copies of all required regulatory approvals, and insurance policies.
-29 PUBLIC BENEFITS Developer has agreed to provide the following public benefits,: 1.
+29 PUBLIC BENEFITS Developer has agreed to provide the following public benefits, : 1.
 Developer shall pay \$1,300,000 to the Oakland Affordable Housing Trust Fund, which funds may be used by the City, in its sole discretion, to fund the predevelopment and entitlement work - including architecture, engineering, environmental review and tax credit consultants- needed to develop 100% affordable projects in District 3.
-2. Developer shall design and construct a 12,850-square- foot (privately owned and maintained by Developer) public plaza on the 12 th Street side of Site A that includes landscaping and pedestrian-oriented hardscape, repurposed shipping containers, interactive public art and outdoor café seating at a cost of more than \$900,000.
+2. Developer shall design and construct a 12,850-square-foot (privately owned and maintained by Developer) public plaza on the 12 th Street side of Site A that includes landscaping and pedestrian-oriented hardscape, repurposed shipping containers, interactive public art and outdoor café seating at a cost of more than \$900,000.
 Developer shall work with the Planning Department on an Operations Plan to ensure the Plaza is maintained as a lively, clean and safe public amenity, and Developer's continuing obligations with respect to maintenance of and public access to the plaza will be memorialized in a recorded agreement with the City substantially in the form attached to the DDA.
 Developer will provide funding to the Downtown